varung-optimus/test-exercise-movies-db/README.md

 - [ ] CDN to be used to deliver fonts, icons.
 - [ ] Unit tests and e2e automation can be implemented to support sanity test.
 - [ ] Performance testing and reporting via Google page speed / GTMetrix.
+- [ ] Using compodoc to generate technical documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>